Last updated February 14, 2018.

 As someone who started as a math major, I’ve always had a soft spot for theoretical computer science.
 Outside of machine learning, I enjoy complexity theory, theoretical cryptography, and mathematical logic.

+This site double as my personal blog.
 Posts range from explanations of research papers to observations of my life and stupid jokes.
-I post whenever I have the time to, meaning not very often, but historically I average about one post per month.
+I post whenever I have the time and motivation to do so, meaning not very often.
+Historically I average about one post per month.